Sponge cake: Plava

-Plava is a sponge cake that is found in Jewish cuisine and usually eaten during Pesach.
-The batter is leavened with egg whites and frequently includes flavorings like lemon zest or almond essence.
+Plava is a sponge cake that is found in Jewish cuisine and is usually eaten during Pesach.
+The batter is leavened with egg whites and frequently includes flavourings like lemon zest or almond essence.

 Swiss roll

-A swiss roll is a thin sponge cake that is spread with a layer of filling and rolled.
+A Swiss roll is a thin sponge cake that is spread with a layer of filling and rolled as a roulade (into a log shape).

+There are many variations.
+A Christmas-themed chocolate variation is called Yule log.
+In the US and some other countries, it may be filled with jam and called a jelly roll.
+In Spanish-speaking countries, it is often called brazo de reina (queen's arm) or arrollado and filled with dulce de leche, and a strawberry-filled version may be called rollo de fresa (strawberry roll).

 Tipsy cake

-Isabella Beeton included a recipe for her version of "Tipsy Cake" in Mrs Beeton's Book of Household Management where the cake was baked in a decorative mold before it was soaked in sherry and brandy with custard poured over, or broken into smaller pieces and topped with whipped cream like trifle.
+Isabella Beeton included a recipe for her version of Tipsy cake in Mrs. Beeton's Book of Household Management where the cake was baked in a decorative mould before it was soaked in sherry and brandy with custard poured over, or broken into smaller pieces and topped with whipped cream like a trifle.

+Fanta cake

+A Fanta cake is a cake that originated in Germany, made with a sponge base.
+The key ingredient of the sponge base is Fanta or sparkling mineral water; thus, the cake base becomes fluffier than usual sponge-based cakes.
+It is very popular in Germany, the Southern US and West Africa.

 Trifle

-The earliest known form of trifle was a simple thickened cream flavored with sugar, rosewater and ginger but recipes for egg-thickened custard poured over sponge fingers, almond macaroons and sack-soaked ratafia biscuits are known from the mid-18th century.
-In 1747 Hannah Glasse adds syllabub and currant jelly over the custard.
+The earliest known form of trifle was a simple thickened cream flavored with sugar, rose water and ginger but recipes for egg-thickened custard poured over sponge fingers, almond macaroons and sack-soaked ratafia biscuits are known from the mid-18th century.
+In 1747 Hannah Glasse added syllabub and currant jelly over the custard.
 Similar recipes are known for the same time with the sponge soaked in sherry, wine or fruit juice.
 Eliza Acton's recipe for "Duke's Custard" was made from custard poured over brandied cherries rolled in sugar with sponge fingers (or macaroons) and pink whipped cream.
-Wyvern complained that trifle "should be made to time-honored standards, and not debased into a horror of stale cake, mean jam, canned fruits, packet jelly and packet custard."
+Wyvern complained that trifle "should be made to time-honoured standards, and not debased into a horror of stale cake, mean jam, canned fruits, packet jelly and packet custard."